rstudio/r2d3/README.md

     Visualizations](https://rstudio.github.io/r2d3/articles/publishing.html)
     — Publish D3 visualizations as HTML, a static PNG image, or within R Markdown documents and Shiny applications.

+Once you are familar with the basics, check out these articles on more advanced topics:

   - [CSS and JavaScript Dependencies](https://rstudio.github.io/r2d3/articles/dependencies.html)